DataDog/kics/documentation/rules/k8s/kubelet_not_managing_ip_tables.md

 ### Description

  The kubelet argument `--make-iptables-util-chains` should be set to `true`.
+This policy identifies kubelet invocations that explicitly include `--make-iptables-util-chains=false` (for example in `initContainers` or `containers` command arrays) or `KubeletConfiguration` resources where `makeIPTablesUtilChains` is set to `false`.
+Disabling this option prevents the kubelet from creating required iptables utility chains, which can disrupt network routing and kube-proxy behavior.

 ## Compliant Code Examples